| 2 min read

 Built Green ™ Star Levels

-There are many different factors that go in to making a home that meets the Built Green ™ certification standards.
+There are many different factors that go into making a home that meets the Built Green ™ certification standards.
 The most notable differences are the energy requirements.

 Built Green Energy Requirement

-The Built Green ™ certification check list includes hundreds of criteria, most of which can be broken in to the following four categories:
+The Built Green ™ certification checklist includes hundreds of criteria, most of which can be broken into the following four categories:

-• Energy: pre-wire for future PV installation, achieve a certain percentage improvement over Washington State Energy code, install energy efficient appliances, etc.
+• Energy: pre-wire for future PV installation, achieve a certain percentage improvement over Washington State Energy code, install energy-efficient appliances, etc.

 • Health & Indoor Air Quality: use less toxic cleaner, use only low VOC products, HVAC equipment, indoor pollutant control, etc.